Old Masters Central Committee

 Growing up in Chicago, Lawson was a die-hard Blackhawks, Bears and White Sox fan.
 During the summers he can be found on the range practicing his golf game and in the winter he enjoys skiing.
 He has been on the Purdue Ski and Snowboard trip multiple times to Colorado and survived the 25-hour bus ride each time.
 Furthermore, Lawson likes to stay active in the Greater Chicago Food Depository where he has been volunteering since Middle School.
 Lawson wants to spend his last year at Purdue by creating many lifelong friendships and making an impact on Purdue’s campus for generations to come.

 She loves spending time with her family and friends, photography, blogging, and traveling the world.
 When she isn’t busy, you can find her enjoying a good book with a cup of coffee.
-This summer Allie will be interning for Hormel Foods at their Global Headquarters within their marketing department.
-After graduation, Allie plans to work for a Global Agribusiness where she can continue to learn, grow, and serve her community.
+This summer Allie interned for Hormel Foods at their Global Headquarters within their marketing department.
+After graduation, Allie is excited to work for Hormel Foods as a Foodservice Sales Representative in Denver, Colorado.
 Allie is excited to be a part of the 2017 Old Masters Central Committee and cannot wait to contribute to the success of the Old Masters tradition.